sgminer-dev/sgminer/doc/KERNEL.md

 ### Procedure

-1. Copy the kernel you wish to modify and commit it verbatim.
+1. Copy the kernel you wish to modify, change the file encoding to UTF-8 and commit it without any further modifications.

 This way, it is easy to verify that there are no hidden changes.
 Note in the commit message which kernel is used as a base.